Hôtel de Ville, Lille: History

 At the beginning of the 20th century, Lille's Town Hall was located on the Place Rihour.
 It had been built by the architect Charles Benvignat between 1847 and 1859, on the site of the Palais Rihour, the former residence of the Dukes of Burgundy.
 This first Town Hall having been destroyed by an accidental fire in 1916, the question of the construction of a new one at the end of the First World War arose in the broader context of the town's reconstruction.
 The new socialist municipality led by Gustave Delory decided not to rebuild the destroyed building, but to erect a new one, as a symbol of a new era for the city.
 A competition for ideas to develop the city was launched in 1920 and the construction of the new Town Hall was finally entrusted to the architect Émile Dubuisson.

 The site, chosen in favour of the downgrading of the military fortifications pronounced in 1919, was located on the Square Ruault, in the working class district of Saint-Sauveur, then out of the way and particularly marked by the industrial habitat of the 19th century.
 Dubuisson's project provided for a complete overhaul of the district, which was dilapidated and unhealthy, and in particular the drilling of new paths of Haussmann-esque inspiration.
 The building site, started in 1924, continued under the mandate of Roger Salengro, mayor of Lille from 1925, who decided to add a belfry.
 The construction of the belfry, the first reinforced concrete building over 100 meters high in France, was built in two stages, from 1929 to 1931.
 It ended in 1932 with its inauguration.

+During the Second World War, the French Forces of the Interior seized the town hall and chamber of commerce, both of which had been used as German headquarters during their occupation, on 2 September 1944.
+The liberation of the town was then completed with the support of troops of the British Second Army, commanded by Lieutenant General Miles Dempsey, on 3 September 1944.
+Queen Elizabeth II visited the Town Hall and received full civic honours on 11 April 1957.

-Nonetheless, the initial project formed by Dubuisson was only partially realised.
+The initial project formed by Dubuisson was only partially realised.
 The war reparations supposed to finance the reconstruction dried up quickly, the development of the district did not materialise, and of the three wings planned for the Town Hall, only two were built.
 The construction of the current Town Hall was only truly completed in 1992, after the completion of the extension to the north of the original construction based on plans by Jean Pattou's Tandem+ architectural firm.
-In 2000, the vestibule was refurbished.

 Description

 The building is constructed of concrete, brick, Béthisy stone and glazed ceramic.
 Its polychrome facade, with mullioned or basket-handle openings evoking Flemish houses, and with imposing triangular gables bristling with ears of corn, is of Flemish neo-Renaissance inspiration, but fully transcribed in the Art Deco style of the time.
 This local variant of Art Deco is often referred to as "Regionalist Art Deco".
-This style is typical of the interwar period in Lille.
-There are many other, varied examples throughout Lille's metropolitan area, but the Town Hall is undoubtedly the most representative one.